-The Company sponsors employee share-based benefit plans and employee and director share-based compensation plans.
+The Company sponsors share-based compensation plans and benefit plans.
 The Company recognizes compensation expense over the requisite service period for its share-based plans based on the fair value of the awards on the date of the grant, award or issuance.
-Share-based plans include stock option awards issued under the Company's employee incentive plans and director stock plan, stock issued through the Company's employee stock purchase plan and restricted stock awarded to employees and directors through other compensation plans.
-See Note 10 for further information concerning the Company's share-based compensation and plans.
+Share-based plans include stock option awards, restricted stock awards and stock appreciation rights issued under the Company's incentive plans and stock issued through the Company's employee stock purchase plan.
+See Note 11 for further information concerning the Company's share-based compensation and benefit plans.